BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     setsebool httpd_can_network_connect 1 // Allow remote network connected
     setsebool httpd_can_network_connect_db 1 // Allow remote database connection

-### CRON job

-The DIGEST authentication method is saving some temporary information (nonces) in the database.

-To expire and/or clear old nonces a specific command should be called periodically.

-    php artisan digest:expired-nonces-clear <minutes>

 ## Usage

 The `/api` page contains all the required documentation to authenticate and request the API.